 WHAT IS THIS?

-1. When you deal with Shoosmiths LLP or Shoosmiths (Northern Ireland) LLP (Shoosmiths), you trust us with your information.
+1. When you deal with Shoosmiths LLP or Shoosmiths (Northern Ireland) LLP (trading as Shoosmiths), you trust us with your information.
 We take privacy seriously and we are committed to protecting the data you provide to us.

-2. This policy explains when and why we collect personal data about you, how this data is used, the conditions under which it may be disclosed to others, and how it is kept secure.
+2. This policy explains when and why we process personal data collected from you or provided to us by third parties, how this data is used, the conditions under which it may be disclosed to others, and how it is kept secure.
+It also provides you with information regarding various rights you may have in respect of processing of your personal data by Shoosmiths.

-3. This policy may change from time to time so please re-visit this page occasionally to ensure that you are happy with any changes.
+3. This policy may be updated from time to time in accordance with changing privacy and data protection laws, so please re-visit this page occasionally to ensure that you are happy with any changes.
+If any amendments have an impact on how we process your personal data the notice will say so.

 WHO WE ARE

-5. Shoosmiths LLP (Shoosmiths) is a limited liability partnership with registered company number OC374987 and its registered office is at 100 Avebury Boulevard, Milton Keynes MK9 1FH.
-Shoosmiths is the controller of your personal data when you engage it to provide services to you; this means that Shoosmiths decides why and how your personal data is processed.
-Shoosmiths is registered with the Information Commissioner under registration number Z3279355.
+4. Shoosmiths LLP (Shoosmiths) is a limited liability partnership with registered company number OC374987 and its registered office is at 100 Avebury Boulevard, Milton Keynes MK9 1FH.
+Shoosmiths is a Controller of personal data registered with the Information Commissioner under registration number Z3279355.

-6. Shoosmiths Northern Ireland LLP (Shoosmiths NI) is a limited liability partnership in Northern Ireland with registered company number NC001384 and its registered office at 2-14 East Bridge Street, Belfast, Northern Ireland, BT1 3NQ.
-Shoosmiths NI is the controller of your personal data when you engage it to provide services to you; this means that Shoosmiths NI decides why and how your personal data is processed.
-Shoosmiths NI is registered with the Information Commissioner under registration number ZA219732.
+5. Shoosmiths Northern Ireland LLP (Shoosmiths NI) is a limited liability partnership in Northern Ireland with registered company number NC001384 and its registered office at 2-14 East Bridge Street, Belfast, Northern Ireland, United Kingdom, BT1 3NQ.
+Shoosmiths NI is a Controller of personal data registered with the Information Commissioner under registration number ZA219732.

-7. Where this policy refers to "Shoosmiths", "we", "our" or "us" below, unless it mentions otherwise, it's referring to the particular company that is the controller of your personal data.
+7. Where this policy refers to “Shoosmiths”, “we”, “our” or “us” below, unless it mentions otherwise, it is referring to the particular company that is the Controller of your personal data.

 HOW WE COLLECT YOUR PERSONAL DATA

-9. We may receive information about you from you or third parties when we are acting for a client and we are required to obtain information about you, for example if you are a beneficiary of an estate or a party or a witness in a litigation case.
-The information we receive may include your contact details, identification information, financial information, employment information and details included in any correspondence and information about you in connection with any matter on which we are engaged to advise our client (including biographical and personal/circumstantial details).
-Where we receive information about you, we will only use that information for the purposes of the legal transaction.
+9. We may receive information about you from you or third parties when we are acting for you or a client and we are required to obtain information about you, for example if you are employed by or an officer of a client company, a beneficiary of an estate or trust or a party or a witness in a litigation case.

 Information that you give to us

 12. We may receive information about you from third parties.
-For example from:
+For example:

 In transactional matters